 This Irish colcannon recipe with fried egg and crispy bacon makes an Irish breakfast colcannon – or brunch colcannon if you prefer.
 It makes a deliciously-rich traditional Irish colcannon dish of mashed potatoes with butter, milk, cabbage, spring onions, and bacon, and we top the colcannon with a fried egg and crispy bacon.

-We’re calling this Irish colcannon with fried eggs and crispy bacon an Irish breakfast colcannon – or Irish brunch colcannon if you reckon it’s too heavy for breakfast.
+As for this Irish colcannon with fried eggs and crispy bacon, we’re calling it an Irish breakfast colcannon – or Irish brunch colcannon if you reckon it’s too heavy for breakfast.
 Or it could serve as a breakfast for dinner dish, because with the world turned upside down who really cares what we eat when?

 Our thinking is that if we can have breakfast tacos, breakfast salads, breakfast congees, and savoury breakfast porridges simply by adding bacon and eggs, then why not breakfast colcannon with fried eggs and crispy bacon?
 Okay, brunch colcannon if breakfast is too early for mashed potatoes.

 This Irish colcannon recipe is the latest recipe in our Weekend Eggs series of quintessential eggs dishes from around the world.
 If you’re visiting us for the first time, we started Weekend Eggs back in 2010 when we launched Grantourismo with a yearlong global grand tour aimed at promoting slow, local and experiential travel, more sustainable, ethical, engaging, and immersive forms of travel.